Tennessee Theatre: Mighty Wurlitzer

-The Wurlitzer was installed in the Tennessee Theatre at the time of its opening in 1928.
+The Wurlitzer organ was installed in the Tennessee Theatre at the time of its opening in 1928.
 It was built by the Rudolph Wurlitzer Company in North Tonawanda, New York, and cost about $50,000 at the time.

 The organist at the Tennessee is always advertised as the star of the show, and the first organist was Miss Jean Wilson, whose name appeared on the marquee alongside early films.
+Later House Organists include William T. Snyder and current performer Freddie Brabson.

 In October 2000, virtually the entire organ was shipped to Reno, Nevada, to master organ rebuilder Ken Crome, who restored the instrument piece by piece.
 Artisans and craftsmen returned the organ's appearance to its original 1928 color scheme and design.
 The chambers on either side of the stage, which houses the pipes, were replastered to fully ensure the protection and preservation of the restored instrument.

 The Wurlitzer returned to Knoxville in August 2001 and was re-installed over the course of the next month.
 Theater organist Lyn Larsen was involved in the configuration and tonal regulation of the organ, and was the first to publicly perform it at a gala concert on October 1, 2001.

 In popular culture

 Portions of the 1999 film October Sky were filmed in and around Knoxville, and the facade of the theater can be seen during a scene in which the main characters go to the movies.

+The 2017 film The Last Movie Star was mostly filmed in Knoxville.
+Several scenes were filmed inside the Tennessee Theatre grand lobby, portrayed as a fictional grand hotel lobby in the film.